mcorbe/talemo/docs/technical-implementation.md

 ### 3.2 Relationships

+- Tenant 1:N Profile (one tenant can have many profiles)
+- Tenant 1:N User (one tenant can have many users)
+- Tenant 1:N Story (one tenant can have many stories)
+- Tenant 1:N Asset (one tenant can have many assets)
+- Tenant 1:N TenantPolicy (one tenant can have many policies)
+- Profile N:M User (users can be assigned to profiles)
+- User 1:N UserIdentity (one user can have multiple identity providers)
 - User 1:N Story (one user can create many stories)
 - Story N:1 Image Asset (one story has one main image)
 - Story N:1 Audio Asset (one story has one audio file)
 - Story N:M Tag (stories can have multiple tags)
 - AgentTask 1:N Asset (one agent task can generate multiple assets)

+All tenant-bound tables share the same Row-Level Security (RLS) predicate: `USING (tenant_id = current_setting('app.tenant')::uuid)`

 ---